National Association for Business Economics Membership

 Certified Business Economist Professional Certification

 The Applied Economics Program partners with NABE to offer students professional opportunities in the Washington, D.C., area.
-Through NABE, students can prepare for the Certified Business Economist® (CBE) professional certification in business economics and data analytics while completing the MA degree.
+Through NABE, students can prepare for the Certified Business Economist® (CBE) professional certification in business economics and data analytics while completing the MS degree.

 - Passing the CBE exam